-We've grown up learning patriotic songs and seeing the red-white-and-blue waving in the wind almost everywhere you go, but you may see more flags on Thursday.
+We've grown up learning patriotic songs and seeing the red-white-and-blue waving in the wind almost everywhere you go, but you may see more flags flying on Friday.

-That's because it's Flag Day, which commemorates the adoption of the flag of the United States and the birthday of the U.S. Army.
+That's because June 14 is Flag Day, which commemorates the adoption of the flag of the United States and the birthday of the U.S. Army.
 This year marks the 244th birthday of the U.S.

 Listed below are guidelines from USA.gov on how to display Old Glory:

 U.S. & World

 The flag should be displayed on or near the main building of public institutions, schools during school days, and polling places on election days.
 It should be hoisted briskly and lowered ceremoniously.

 When displaying the flag from a staff that is projecting from your home or porch, place the union (blue section) at the peak of the staff.

 If the flag is against a wall or hanging over a window, is should be displayed flat with the union at the top left corner.

 When placing it on your vehicle, clamp the staff to the right front fender.